slicer69/SenseHAT/README.md

 of the Pi is then printed to the LED lights.

+## Dice

+The Dice program (dice.py) generates a random dice roll.
+By default the value is in the range of 1-6 (for a six-sided die).
+However, the program can accept one optional parameter, a number in the range of 3 to 20.
+This allows the program to roll a random number for different types of dice.

+The result is displayed both on the console and by a number of randomly coloured dots which appear on the SenseHAT.
+The dots remain on the SenseHAT under the user presses the Enter key.
+The display is then cleared.

+The dots on the SenseHAT screen will be arranged roughly in a circular pattern around the centre, attempting to evenly space the dots.

 ## Eggtimer

 The Eggtimer (eggtimer.py) program accepts a single parameter, a time in